IAudioDeviceManager

 abstract getPlaybackDeviceInfo(): AudioDeviceInfo;

-An AudioDeviceInfo object, which contains the ID and device name of the audio devices.
+The AudioDeviceInfo object containing the device ID and name of the playback device.

 getPlaybackDeviceMute